bdureau/RocketFlightLogger/README.md

 As of version 1.16 you can use an STM32 board which has 4 pyro output and a lot of memory.
 Plan is to use the additionnal serial ports to have the ability to use GPS modules combined with telemetry.
 <img src="/pictures/AltiMultiSTM32.jpg" width="49%">

+# Todo
+Add the ability to view GPS data